seifhaytham/-Hand-Gesture-Classification/README.md

 - Ensure the dataset path in the notebook (`DATASET_PATH`) is correct before running cells.
 - The MLflow tracking URI is set in `mlflow_utils.setup_experiment`; modify if using a remote server.
+- Deleting the `mlruns` directory will clear previous runs, and the notebook includes code to remove it at the start.

 ## Design Choices